King’s Lynn heritage walk, St. George's Guildhall, Norfolk

 Red Mount Chapel

-Red Mount Chapel is an unusual 15th-century wayside chapel that was part of the Walsingham pilgrimage route.
+Red Mount Chapel (The Chapel of St Mary on the Mount) built between 1483-85 by Robert Curraunt, is an unusual wayside chapel that was part of the Walsingham pilgrimage route.
 The chapel was also used by soldiers during the Civil War, who left interesting graffiti in the interior.

 Cross the road to Millfleet passing the library on your right.